Counting Data Processing

 en_ex

-Reverse one register to another
+Invert one register to the other

 en_ex